someline/someline-starter/readme.md

 In development, run:
 ```
-gulp watch

-// OR use npm

 npm run-script dev
 ```

 In production, run:
 ```
-gulp --production

-// OR use npm

 npm run-script prod
 ```

 When you changed theme files, run:
 ```
-gulp --gulpfile gulpfile_theme.js

-// OR use npm

 npm run-script theme
 ```